Overview

 The EODataAccessGateway class provides three search methods which have a similar signature but behave in different ways:

-a SearchResult that stores the products obtained from a given page (default:
+search() returns a SearchResult that stores the products obtained from a given page (default: page=1

-)an integer that is the estimated total number of products matching the search criteria
+estimated total number of products matching the search criteria.

 Note